gregdaynes/hyde-page-css/README.md

 `dev_mode`
 : skip minification of css, the filename will be formed of the files included with a trailing hash to bust cache. eg: `base.css, home.css => base-home-2d738a.css`.
+: if livereload is enabled, the trailing cache-busting hash will be omitted.

+`livereload`
+: will not include the cache-busting hash in the filename, useful for development with livereload.
+: only applies to `page.automatic_style`
+: will always use separate files for each css file included, useful for development with livereload.